dotnet/csharpstandard/standard/lexical-structure.md

 The lexical processing of a C# compilation unit consists of reducing the file into a sequence of tokens that becomes the input to the syntactic analysis.
 Line terminators, white space, and comments can serve to separate tokens, and pre-processing directives can cause sections of the compilation unit to be skipped, but otherwise these lexical elements have no impact on the syntactic structure of a C# program.

+In the case of interpolated string literals ([§7.4.5.7](lexical-structure.md#7457-interpolated-string-literals)) a single token is initially produced by lexical analysis, but is broken up into several input elements that are repeatedly subjected to lexical analysis until all interpolated string literals have been resolved.
+The resulting tokens then serve as input to the syntactic analysis.

 When several lexical grammar productions match a sequence of characters in a compilation unit, the lexical processing always forms the longest possible lexical element.

 > *Example*: The character sequence `//` is processed as the beginning of a single-line comment because that lexical element is longer than a single `/` token. *end example*